What are the Advantages of Cyber Charter Schools?

 Charter schools offer a variety of options and are a great alternative to traditional public schools.
 Each child is an individual and may need different methods, locations, or environments to achieve their best learning.
 If you’re looking to make that choice, you can learn more about PA Virtual Charter School or check out our Ultimate Guide to Attending a Cyber Charter School in PA.

 Sigrid Gulbis is a second year teacher and graduate of PA Virtual Charter School.
 Sigrid attended PA Virtual for 12 years and graduated in 2014.
 She went on to pursue a degree in teaching High School Mathematics.
 Sigrid graduated from DeSales University with honors and academic accolades before returning to her Alma Mater in the summer of 2018 as an Academic Support Math teacher.
-Ms. Gulbis will begin teaching High School math in the fall.
+Ms. Gulbis began teaching High School math in the fall of 2019.